Margaret River is a name synonymous with great Australian wine.

 You’ll always find friendly fisherman along the Busselton Jetty, trying their luck for herring, squid, samson and salmon.
 You can hire fishing gear (and get some good tips) from Justin at Access Fishing in Dunsborough.

-If you find physical exercise relaxing (and many of us do), hire a bike at Busselton & South West Rent-A-Car and head to Busselton’s foreshore (just a block away).
+If you find physical exercise relaxing (and many of us do), hire a bike at Busselton & South West Rent-A-Car and head to Busselton’s foreshore.
 The flat, paved path is perfect for a sunny cycle.
 It will take you all the way to Dunsborough (28 kilometres away) if you’re keen.

 Do you have any tips to add to our Margaret River travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock